Telenav/open-source-spec/osrm/doc/packed_vector.md

 Say that you have an array contains value in the range of uint16_t, osrm::packed_array *compact* multiple value together and record them into lower level storage unit.
 In [this version's implementation](https://github.com/Project-OSRM/osrm-backend/blob/v5.20.0/include/util/packed_vector.hpp), osrm::packed_array use array[uint_64] as low level storage.

 ## Interface
-[push_back](https://github.com/Project-OSRM/osrm-backend/blob/a1e5061799f1980c64be5afb8a9071d6c68d7164/include/util/packed_vector.hpp#L420) will put given value into packed_vector and return an index which could used for futher logic and retrieve .
+- [push_back](https://github.com/Project-OSRM/osrm-backend/blob/a1e5061799f1980c64be5afb8a9071d6c68d7164/include/util/packed_vector.hpp#L418) will put given value into packed_vector and return an index which could used for futher logic and retrieve.
-[operator \[\] ](https://github.com/Project-OSRM/osrm-backend/blob/a1e5061799f1980c64be5afb8a9071d6c68d7164/include/util/packed_vector.hpp#L366)could be used to retrieve original value.
+- [operator \[\] ](https://github.com/Project-OSRM/osrm-backend/blob/a1e5061799f1980c64be5afb8a9071d6c68d7164/include/util/packed_vector.hpp#L366)could be used to retrieve original value.

 ## Notes
-- Its easy to design a packed_array for certain value bits range like 8, 16, 32，64.
+Its easy to design a packed_array for certain value bits range like 8, 16, 32，64.
 They could fit in 64 bits entirely and no boundary case need to be handled.
 As a utility class for wider usage, osrm::packed_array generalize compact strategy to handle any bit range in [1, 64].<br/>
 By profiling, node ids from OSM's data are in the range of [0, pow(2,33)].

 <br/>

 ### How to set value